robotpy/robotpy-docs/troubleshooting.rst

 If you see a message like this, it means that your client has connected to the robot successfully.
 If you don't see it, that means there's still a problem.
-Usually the problem is that you set the hostname incorrectly in your call to ``NetworkTables.initialize``.
+Much of the time this occurs when not using a static IP for your robot, and is fixed when you start using a static IP for your robot.

 .. _troubleshooting_cscore: